Germanunkol/trAInsported/Documentation.md

 **Passed Arguments:**

 - train: the train which has taken the passenger in.
 (Same as for chooseDirection)
-- passenger: name of the passenger which has boarded a train.
+- passenger: name of passenger who has boarded a train.

 **Returns:**